univec-ai/postvec/web/docs/guides/migrate.md

 # Migrate models

 Stored vectors move to a new model in place.
-The default strategy is `convert`: UniVec translates the vectors.
-Source text is not re-embedded.
+The default strategy is `convert`: UniVec translates the stored vectors.

 When the corpus should remain unchanged, [bridge search](/docs/guides/bridge) converts queries into the existing space instead.